TY-58/AlgoritmenH7/README.md

 conda install --file requirements.txt
 ```

 ## Usage

 Start by running the main script in the terminal with: `python main.py`

-While running main.py you will have to answer a couple of questions as posed in the terminal.
-Please do not deviate from the specified input (for example pressing `1` where `y` or `n` is asked):
+While running main.py you will have to answer a couple of questions as posed in the terminal that dictate which algorithms you choose to run.
+Please do not deviate from the specified input (for example pressing `1` where `y` or `n` is asked).

 ### Usage Example

-This is an example on how to run main.py for district 1 with a hillclimber and histogram plot.
-This may take approximately
+This is an example on how to run main.py for district 1 where houses and batteries are configured with a greedy algorithm and where cables are laid with a greedy algorithm combined.
+A hillclimber and histogram plot are also generated.
+This may take approximately 1 to 2 minutes.
+Time may depend on local maximum for the Hillclimber algorithm.

 1. Type `1` for district 1.
 Hit enter.
 2. Type `2` for greedy configuration.
 Hit enter.